 Ecclesfield.
 The High Altar was replaced by an oak communion table in 1642.
 The original

-in the north transept, and a further slab is in the floor of St Catherine's chapel, having
+wall in the north transept, and a further slab is in the floor of St Catherine's chapel, having

 All the stained glass windows, many dating back to 14th century, were smashed.
 The

 the north aisle and in a small window in the vestry.
 The churchwarden's accounts of 1642

-record that the "passion clothes" were sold and a new Bible and communion book were bought.
-In
+record that the "passion clothes" were sold and a new Bible and communion book were

-was installed in his place.
+Knutton was installed in his place.
 These times were uncertain and Thomas Wright was

 |Church History - The Reformation